pynucastro/pynucastro/docs/source/intro.rst

 * :func:`RateCollection <pynucastro.networks.rate_collection.RateCollection>`:
   This is a group of rates.
 This acts as the base class for different reaction networks.
-A `RateCollection` has methods to evaluate the rates and make a plot of the links between rates.
+A ``RateCollection`` has methods to evaluate the rates and make a plot of the links between rates.

-* :func:`PythonNetwork <pynucastro.networks.python_network.PythonNetwork>`:
+* :func:`PythonNetwork
+  <pynucastro.networks.python_network.PythonNetwork>`: This is a
+  collection of rates with functions that known how to write python code to express the righthand side of the system of ODEs.

 Usage
 -----

+There are two modes of usage for ``pynucastro``.
+Within a Jupyter notebook, one can evaluate the rates and interactively visualize a network and see the flow between nuclei as connections colored by the rate linking them.
+The other usage mode is to use ``pynucastro`` to write the righthand side routine for the system of ODEs that must be integrated to evolve a reaction network.
+One can use this to add reaction networks to existing simulation codes, for example.

 An example notebook showing the basic use of these classes is here: